A Division of 1497202 Alberta Ltd.

 We are closed Good Friday, April 19 and will reopen Easter Monday, April 22.
 No shipments will be sent until Tuesday, April 23 as Canada Post will be closed.
 Enjoy your Easter weekend!

 Searching for this year's Thinking Day theme?
 Each year the World Association of Girl Guides and Girl Scounts (WAGGGS) announces the theme of this years Thinking Day event and they even release a booklet with information and activities.
 Check them out on their website to learn more.

 The theme for 2019 is Leadership.

-Do you know about WAGGGS’s Four World Centers?
-There’s the Pax Lodge in London, Sangam in India, Our Chalet in Switzerland, and Our Cabana in Mexico.
+Do you know about WAGGGS’s five World Centers?
+There’s the Pax Lodge in London, Sangam in India, Our Chalet in Switzerland, Our Cabana in Mexico and Kusafiri in Africa.

 Are you struggling to find ideas on a good fundraiser?
 Go to http://www.worldthinkingday.org/en/fundraising/ideas for WAGGGS’ suggestions and helpful tips.

 Or check out Simply Styled Home for tips and tricks on how to sell more Girl Guide Cookies.

 Lean how to make this neat Sugar Cube Igloo at http://crafting.squidoo.com/canada-day-igloo-craft.

 Searching for a Chinese New Year craft that combines a dragon with recycling?
 Well look no further than this adorable Egg Box Dragon.
 You can find instructions on how to make your own Egg Box Dragon at http://nurturestore.co.uk/egg-box-dragon.